Oral Medications¶

 - Capsules should never be split unless specifically formulated as sprinkle capsules

-Example 3 — Unit conversion required: Order: levothyroxine 0.1 mg orally Stock: 50 mcg per tablet
+Example 3 — unit conversion required: Order: levothyroxine 0.1 mg orally Stock: 50 mcg per tablet

-Example 4 — Higher stock strength: Order: atorvastatin 20 mg orally Stock: 40 mg per tablet
+Example 4 — higher stock strength: Order: atorvastatin 20 mg orally Stock: 40 mg per tablet

 Daily and Multi-Dose Calculations¶